 This approach is underpinned by a risk-management framework to ensure the basic principles of infection prevention and control can be applied to a wide range of healthcare settings including hospitals, day procedure units, office-based practice, long-term care facilities, remote area health services, home and community nursing and emergency services.
-It is recognised that the level of risk may differ according to the different types of facility and therefore some recommendations should be justified by risk assessment.
-When implementing these recommendations all healthcare facilities need to consider the risk of transmission of infection and implement according to their specific setting and circumstances.
+It is recognised that the level of risk may differ according to the different types of facility, the type of infection, developments in immunisation, and the availability of emerging technologies.
+When implementing the recommendations provided in these Guidelines, all healthcare facilities need to consider the risk of transmission of infection in their specific setting and circumstances and implement recommendations accordingly.

-The evidence base for the Guidelines addresses the highest level of risk of infection transmission in the healthcare setting, and has predominantly been drawn from the acute-care setting.
+The evidence base for the Guidelines addresses the highest level of risk of infection transmission in the healthcare setting and has predominantly been drawn from the acute-care setting.
 The recommendations should be read in the context of the evidence base and the advice on the practical application of the recommendations.
+The Guidelines provide guidance on risk management and risk mitigation.
 Case studies giving examples of risk assessments have been included to help illustrate how these recommendations can be applied to other settings.